 Who we are – the patient voice at Westminster and beyond

-Empower: Access to Medicine has led the patient charge to see vital reform to clinical trials, medical innovation and the rights of patients to access the drugs and treatments they need.
-Empower is now taking on a new important challenge in the health debate – using the data at the disposal of the NHS to produce more effective medicines and better outcomes for patients at all levels of the NHS, from Primary to Acute care.
+As Empower: Access to Medicine we led the patient charge to see vital reform to clinical trials, resulting in the introduction of the Early Access to Medicines Scheme.
+Empower has now taken on a new important challenge – to change the narrative on the debate around the use and implementation of health data.
+Empower wants to see the data at the disposal of the NHS used to produce more effective medicines and better outcomes for patients at all levels of the NHS, from Primary to Acute care.

 Empower has reenergised to form Empower: Data4Health, which will drive the important debate around medical data and how it can help deliver for patients in a more digital NHS.

 It is absolutely right, indeed vital, that patient safety and individual privacy is at the heart of discussions around how our data is used and collected, as it is after all our data; but there is no-doubt that patient data is central for empowering patients, drug development and the wider health economy.
 We need to empower people to be in control of their data so that they can use it to benefit society as a whole.